Danspotnytool/Tambay-sa-VC-bot/README.md

 <br>
 <h2>Note:</h2>
-  <i>Selfbots are against the Discord's <a src="https://discord.com/terms">Terms of Service</a>.
+  <i>Selfbots are against the <a href="https://discord.com/terms">Discord's Terms of Service</a>.
 Using this script could make discord ban and terminate your account if found.</i>
   <i>I wouldn't hold any responsibilities for any cause.</i>
   <i><b>Use at your own risk</b></i>